When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Warning

 The tumors are usually not cancerous.
-However, it is necessary to monitor them in case they do become malignant, especially if they multiply (1).
+However, we must watch them closely in case they become malignant or press on vital nerves (1).

 White Patches